alloc/nebu/README.md

 The `state` object is useful when a plugin analyzes the structure of your code and needs to communicate this information back to you.
 Another use case is inter-visitor communication.

 The `sourceMaps` option defaults to falsy, which means no sourcemap is generated.
 Setting `sourceMaps` to `true` or `"both"` will generate a `SourceMap` object and return it as the `map` property of the result object.
 Setting `sourceMaps` to `"inline"` or `"both"` will append a `//# sourceMappingURL` comment to the generated code.
 When `sourceMaps` equals `"inline"` or falsy, the `process` function returns a string (the generated code) instead of an object.

+The `includeContent` option defaults to true, which means you must explicitly specify `false` to exclude source content from the sourcemap.

 The `parser` options object is passed to `acorn.parse`, whose valid options are listed [here](https://github.com/acornjs/acorn#main-parser).
 The `ecmaVersion` option is always set to `9` (to stay compatible with Bublé).
 The `sourceType` option is always set to `"module"`.